Swastika: Spread to eastern Asia

 In Chinese and Japanese art, swastikas are often found as part of a repeating pattern.
 One common pattern, called sayagata in Japanese, comprises left- and right-facing swastikas joined by lines.
 As the negative space between the lines has a distinctive shape, the sayagata pattern is sometimes called the key fret motif in English.

 Many Chinese religions make use of swastika symbols, including Guiyidao and Shanrendao.
 The Red Swastika Society, formed in China in 1922 as the philanthropic branch of Guiyidao, became the largest supplier of emergency relief in China during World War II, in the same manner as the Red Cross in the rest of the world.
-The Red Swastika Society abandoned mainland China in 1954, settling first in Hong Kong then in Taiwan.
+The Red Swastika Society abandoned mainland China in 1954, settling first in Hong Kong and then in Taiwan.
 They continue to use the red swastika as their symbol.

 The Falun Gong qigong movement, founded in China in the early 1990s, uses a symbol that features a large swastika surrounded by four smaller (and rounded) ones, interspersed with yin-and-yang symbols.